All guides

 • Working out a tip percentage

-• Checking a measurement conversion
+• Checking a measurement or unit conversion

 • Estimating a monthly budget item

-• Verifying a quick arithmetic result
+• Verifying a quick arithmetic result before submitting

 Basic operations explained